dotBunny/Hydrogen/README.md

 Support
 ------------------------------------------------------------------------------------------------

-Documentation and much more info can be found here:
+Documentation, helpful tips on gettings started, and much more can be found at the projects homepage:

 http://hydrogen.dotbunny.com/